2018 MHQP Perinatal Care Guidelines

 Resource: Postpartum Support in Massachusetts | MCPAP for Moms Toolkit | EPDS

-- Review how breastfeeding is going.
+- Discuss breastfeeding and recommend lactation support if needed.
+Review how breastfeeding is going.
 Emphasize ACOG/AAP/AAFP recommendation of exclusive breastfeeding for at least six months.
 Discuss related issues, such as returning to work while breastfeeding, safe medications for breastfeeding, etc.

 - Discuss diet and exercise, including losing weight gained during pregnancy, plus additional weight loss if initial BMI >25.